bobbae/gcp/challenges/README.md

 # Please read this before proceeding

-* Solve only one of the challenges in one of the directories here.
+* Choose one of the directories and complete the challenge described in the chosen directory.

 * Please do not spend more than a couple of hours.